YanivAshto/myrepository/README.md

 # myrepository

 my first repository
-doing new changes ti check the repository of git
+doing new changes to check the repository of git